voidlabs/mosaico.io/_posts/2016-03-24-outlook-2016-weird-1px-horizontal-lines.md

 </body></html>
 ```

-And here is the great Outlook 2016 rendering.
-Note that the white line is not even in every line... one cell every ten or so is rendered fine:
+You can see the **great Outlook 2016 rendering**: note that the white line is not even in every line... one cell every ten or so is rendered fine:
 ![Outlook 2016 Cellspacing Screenshot](https://raw.githubusercontent.com/voidlabs/mosaico.io/gh-pages/assets/images/outlook2016-cellspacing-lines.png)

-And here is the Litmus Builder Project where you can also see that Outlook 2013 and older don't show that weird lines.
+Here is the Litmus Builder Project where you can also see that Outlook 2013 and older don't show that weird lines.
 [Litmus Builder project](https://litmus.com/builder/76a0fdb)

-So, once I found this I started rewriting my whole template to avoid using cellspacing, but I simply wasted more time because even without the cellspacing the issue was there!
+So, once I found this **I started rewriting my whole template** to **avoid** using **cellspacing**, but I simply **wasted more time** because even without the cellspacing the issue was there!

-Here is the simplest HTML not using cellspacing and showing that bad line of death.
+Here is the simplest HTML **not using cellspacing** and showing that **bad line of death**.

 ```html
 <html>